axeluhl/steg/README.md

 If no ``<embed-file>`` is provided, the standard input will be embedded, or extraction will go to standard output, respectively.

 If no passphrase is provided using the ``-p`` parameter, the tool will prompt for one.

+To override the default file extension list \"jpeg,jpg\", use the -f parameter.

 Progress output goes to standard error.